-- (2) A person contravenes this subsection if they are involved in a contravention of section 208 by a public company or entity. - Note 1: This subsection is a civil penalty provision. - Note 2: Section 79 defines involved. - (3) A person commits an offence if they are involved in a contravention of section 208 by a public company or entity and the involvement is dishonest.
+- (2) A person contravenes this subsection if they are involved in a contravention of section 208 by a public company or entity. - Note 1: This subsection is a civil penalty provision. - Note 2: Section 79 defines involved. - Note 3: This section has an extended operation in relation to a retail CCIV: see section 1227A. - (3) A person commits an offence if they are involved in a contravention of section 208 by a public company or entity and the involvement is dishonest.